stkent/AdventOfCode2016/day10/README.md

 Upon closer examination, you notice that each bot only proceeds when it has two microchips, and once it does, it gives each one to a different bot or puts it in a marked "output" bin.
 Sometimes, indexedBots take microchips from "input" bins, too.

 Inspecting one of the microchips, it seems like they each contain a single number; the indexedBots must use some logic to decide what to do with each chip.
-You access the local control computer and download the indexedBots' rawInstructions (your puzzle input).
+You access the local control computer and download the indexedBots' instructions (your puzzle input).

-Some of the rawInstructions specify that a specific-valued microchip should be given to a specific bot; the rest of the rawInstructions indicate what a given bot should do with its lower-value or higher-value chip.
+Some of the instructions specify that a specific-valued microchip should be given to a specific bot; the rest of the instructions indicate what a given bot should do with its lower-value or higher-value chip.

-For example, consider the following rawInstructions:
+For example, consider the following instructions:

     value 5 goes to bot 2
     bot 2 gives low to bot 1 and high to bot 0